exonum/exonum-doc/src/architecture/service-lifecycle.md

     the service implementation.
 Freezing prevents changing the service state, making it useful if only the transactional logic is affected, but the read interfaces may remain functional.

+!!! note
+    Service resuming may be used for ad hoc data migrations.
+In this case, migration is performed in the resume hook of the service (i.e., synchronously).
+    The service workflow guarantees that the migration is performed exactly once before any other operations after the service is associated with the newer version of the artifact.

+    This ad hoc workflow may be acceptable for small-scale migrations, but has significant functionality limitations (e.g., the service cannot remove indexes or change index types).
+[Data migrations](#data-migrations) provide a superior framework with little to no downsides.

 ### Service State Transitions